Bai-YT/MixedNUTS/README.md

 MixedNUTS is a training-free method that has no additional neural network components other than its base classifiers.

-All robust base classifiers used in the main result paper are available on [RobustBench](https://robustbench.github.io), and can be downloaded automatically via the RobustBench API.
+All robust base classifiers used in the main results of our paper are available on [RobustBench](https://robustbench.github.io) and can be downloaded automatically via the RobustBench API.

-Here, we provide the download links to the standard base classifiers used in our main results.
+Here, we provide the download links to the standard base classifiers used in the main results.

 | Dataset   | Link  |
 |-----------|-------|